mako-framework/docs/03_command_line/02_commands.md

 ### Calling commands from commands

-If you need to call a command from another command then you can use the `FireTrait`.
+If you need to call a command from within another command then you can use the `FireTrait`.

-The `fire` method executes your command in a separate process and lets you handle the output using a closure.
+The `fire` method executes your command in a separate process and it lets you handle the output using the optional second parameter.

 ```
 <?php